princeton-vl/infinigen/GroundTruthAnnotations.md

 **File structure:**

-We provide a python script `summarize.py` which will aggregate all relevant output file paths into a JSON.
-Usage:
+We provide a python script `summarize.py` which will aggregate all relevant output file paths into a JSON:
 ```
 python tools/summarize.py <output-folder>
 ```